soyfatointhewelt/FearsAndHopes/README.md

 This project was developed while taking a break of studying to finals, to support ongoing research on how people perceive and interact with AI agents in work contexts.

-As AI systems become increasingly integrated into everyday decision-making and professional environments, understanding human expectations, concerns, and emotional responses is essential for designing responsible and human-centered AI.
+As AI systems become increasingly integrated into everyday decision making and professional environments, understanding human expectations, concerns, and emotional responses is essential for designing responsible and human-centered AI.
+Because building tech and social should not be separated.

 Through this work, I aim to contribute to meaningful research that helps ensure technological progress aligns with societal values and supports positive impact.
 Where can I help?